 2. Screen tenants

-Sure, every landlord does this (hopefully), but some do it more thoroughly than others.
-Managing properties is hard enough without inviting in a tenant who causes property damage.
-Not only will this cost you a lot of money but fixing the damage is a huge time sink that can be avoided by finding the right tenant.
+Every landlord does this, but some do it more thoroughly than others.
+Not only will installing the wrong tenant cost you a lot of money, but fixing the damage is a huge time sink that can be avoided by finding the right tenant.

 Make sure your screening process is robust, follow up on references and interview the tenant.
 If you don’t have time to screen your tenants properly find a professional company to help you.
 It is a worthwhile investment to avoid the nightmares and time sapping powers of rogue tenants.